Charles2027/Functions-Errors/README.md

   If not, it reverts the transaction using revert().
   The function also ensures the pool’s total liquidity does not go below zero using assert().

+### Author
+- Charles Finni
+### License
+- The software is unLicensed , feel free to contribute to the contract.